 In this use case, a UAV Operator/UTM provides package delivery services within an area covered by a 6G network.

-Network operator NN provides 6G sensing service for UAV flight assistance service, including illegal UAV intrusion, UAV flight trajectory tracing, UAV collision prediction and etc. NN can make use of wireless base station to sense the airspace within their coverage area and report the sensing information (including tracked UAV and the environment around the UAV) to the USS (Uncrewed Aerial System Service Supplier)/UTM (Uncrewed Aerial System Traffic Management).
+Network operator NN provides 6G sensing service for UAV flight assistance service, including illegal UAV intrusion, UAV flight trajectory tracing, UAV collision prediction and etc. NN can make use of wireless base station to sense the airspace within their coverage area and report the sensing information (including tracked UAV and the environment around the UAV) to the USS (Uncrewed Aerial System Service Supplier)/UTM.

 The Company MM uses the USS/UMT to supervise the low-altitude UAVs and manage potential illegal intrusion into the restricted areas.
 MM has proved its restricted area information to the USS/UMT.